DoNOF/DoNOF-Documentation/docs/PNOF57.rst

     E_{fg}=\sum\limits _{p\in\Omega_{f}}\sum\limits _{q\in\Omega_{g}}\left[n_{q}n_{p}\left(2\mathcal{J}_{pq}-\mathcal{K}_{pq}\right)-\Phi_{q}\Phi_{p}\mathcal{K}_{pq}\right]

-DoNOF contains three approximations that give up to the NOFs named as PNOF5, PNOF7, and PNOF6 (in the input file we choose one or another by setting ICOEF=5, ICOEF=7, and ICOEF=6, respectively).
-For more info see the refs. cited for each approximation.
+DoNOF contains many approximations that give up to the NOFs named as PNOFi [i=3-7] (in the input file we choose one or another by setting IPNOF=i).
+For more info see IJQC 113, 620 (2013), and also the references given below.

 PNOF5
 -----